-The VA’s duty to assist claimants goes hand in hand with the VA “non-adversarial” process of adjudicating claims.
 The duty to assist requires VA to gather information that may help support the veteran’s claim, such as service personnel records, service medical records, and VA medical records.

-When a veteran files a substantially complete claim for benefits, the VA is required to assist in the development of the claim.
+When a veteran files a complete claim for benefits, the VA is required to assist in the development of the claim.
 What this means is the VA must assist the veteran by seeking evidence to substantiate the claim.
-This includes obtaining all relevant VA medical records (if there are any), service personnel records, service medical records, and any other relevant government records that may contain information that support the veteran’s claim.
+This includes obtaining all relevant VA medical records (if there are any), service personnel records, service medical records, and any other relevant government or private records that may contain information that support the veteran’s claim.

 It is important to note that although the VA will attempt to retrieve evidence such as private medical records, they will only make “reasonable efforts” to obtain them.
 This means that if the VA determines that the records either do not exist, or any further attempts to obtain them will be unsuccessful, it will not continue to try to obtain them.
 Additionally, the VA will not pay for private medical records.